raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

 Run your project again.
 The interactive label should say "Non-renewable" when you hover over the resource in your New Zealand column.
-When you have finished testing click the red stop sign to end your running project.
+When you have finished, click the red stop sign to end your running project.

 --- /task ---